ianbishop/userevents.github.io/4.2/docs/quickstart.md

 ### Matching Our Pattern

-For our pattern to match, we need to submit an event that meets two conditions: 1) it must have our key attribute -- `id`, and 2) we need it to match our event.
-In the pattern we created, we checked to see that the event `type` was equal to "hello", so let's send an event that has that by putting the following as the Event JSON in the event generator:
+For our pattern to match, we need to submit an event that meets two conditions: 1) it must have our key attribute -- `id`, and 2) we need it to match the event we specified in the pattern.
+In the pattern, we checked to see that the event `type` was equal to "hello", so let's send an event that has that by putting the following as the Event JSON in the event generator:x

 {% highlight javascript %}
 {